vmware-archive/thrust/README.md

 * Adds 'current_version' task to show the current build version of the app.

+* Adds optional 'app_name_suffix' option to distributions.
+This allows you to specify a suffix for the build app name.
+For instance, an app_name_suffix value of "Foo" would be appended to an app called "App" as "App-Foo".

 * Testflight deploys now prompt the user for a deployment message

 # Installation